razgabay123/FullStackAutomationProject/README.md

 - Centralized actions and utilities

-- Suppots CI/CD intergration with Allure for reporting
+- Supports CI/CD integration with Allure for reporting

 ---